joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

       = SM - 1
 ```

-That is it.
-The gradient on the correct character's logit is just its own softmax probability,
+The gradient on the correct character's logit is its own softmax probability, minus one.
-minus one.

 ### Case B: `a` is a wrong character